The Shepherds - About

 PROJECT OVERVIEW

-Form: Contemporary dance-theatre with text, live voice and object-led design
+Form: Contemporary dance with text, live voice, live and prerecorded music, and object-led design

 Themes: Migration, intergenerational rupture, social roles, cultural succession, environmental collapse, totalitarian capitalism, colonisation, shepherding.